 Note: When filling out the grant application, you should state how many speakers you plan to have during the year, and how many are actually confirmed.

-Society classes/workshops: Societies wishing to hold classes or instruction sessions which are relevant to the aims of the society may have the expenses involved defrayed by the CSC.
+Society classes/workshops: Societies wishing to hold classes or instruction sessions (online or in-person if possible under restrictions) which are relevant to the aims of the society may have the expenses involved defrayed by the CSC.
 Details of all costs and admission charges will be required.
-A society will not normally be permitted to pay students or staff of the college for providing instruction.
+A society will not normally be permitted to pay members of the society for providing instruction.
 The CSC will normally provide funding on a profit-and- loss basis – so you need to indicate clearly how much the instructor is being paid per class; give a best guess of how many members will attend the class; and indicate how much each member will pay.
-If you need particular materials for classes, you should complete the appropriate section on the form, giving details of what materials are required and how much they will cost.
+If you need particular materials for classes, you should complete the appropriate section on the form, giving details of what materials are required and how much they will

 Note – In order to qualify for funding, it is necessary for a society to adequately publicise events and meetings.